-If there is a criminal case pending, the young person may have been instructed not to co-operate with an assessment and this must be taken into consideration when discussing the offence with them.
+If there is a criminal case pending, the child may have been instructed not to co-operate with an assessment and this must be taken into consideration when discussing the offence with them.

-If the Assessments concludes that the young person poses a continuing risk to others, children's social care will arrange a risk management meeting.
+If the assessment concludes that the child poses a continuing risk to others, children's social care will arrange a risk management meeting.
 This meeting should be attended by:

-- Persons who have responsibility for the welfare of any child who has been identified as currently being at risk from the perpetrator; - Persons who have responsibility for the welfare of the perpetrator; - Persons who have access to resources which are likely to be required to safeguard any child; and
+- Persons who have responsibility for the welfare of any child who has been identified as currently being at risk from the actor; - Persons who have responsibility for the welfare of the reported child; - Persons who have access to resources which are likely to be required to safeguard any child; and